SoftUni-Internal/interactive-content/EN/05-SOLID/02-Open-Closed-Principle.md

 }
 ```

-By using the **Open-Closed principle**, we can add a square's area **without modifying** the CalculateArea class, so we can be sure our existing application won't be affected.
+By using the **Open-Closed principle**, we can add a square's area **without modifying** the CalculateArea class, so we can be certain that our existing application won't be affected.

 Applying **Open-Closed principle** to our projects limits the need to change source code once it has been written, tested and debugged.

-This **reduces the risk of introducing new bugs** to existing code, leading to more robust software.
+This **reduces the risk of introducing new bugs** to existing code, leading to a more robust software.